mmlacak/crochess/README.md

 Alternatively, you can just install all of LaTeX, but it'll take 2+ Gb on HDD.

-To compile application, install:
+To compile application, you'll need C compiler:
-- GHC 7.6+
-- parsec with its' dependencies
+- gcc (7.4.0 works fine)
+- clang (6.0.0 works fine, too)
+- or any other adhering to C99 standard

 ### Installing